 As a general comment, the partners liked the simple approach that means that the framework can be applied in all cases but for some cases with data and experience, people would like to go beyond the static economic performances and integrate other types of benefits and costs, especially social ones, in their case study (see Appendix 1 for a brief description of cost-benefit analysis).
 This mean that they would still use the static analysis to estimate some of the monetary benefits and costs but would also like to estimate the value of non-monetary benefits using other technics.

+The issue of 'ecosystem services evaluation' has been raised but the scope of WP5, which excludes explicit evaluation of ES, has been confirmed; however: (i) CBA might somewhat include non-market economic values, including ecosystem service value, depending on information, and (ii) the issue of ES might be somehow addressed within WP6 (e.g. within Multicriteria Analaysis approaches) even in the case there will not be activities of ES evaluation/appraisal in Benthis.
+This will be discussed with the WP6 leader.
+Of course, by comparing the economic results of different gears/management, some of them being 'more environmental', the value of the environment is indirectly captured in WP5 by the (possible) opportunity costs of new more environmental gears.

+This implies that the alternative gears are clearly defined in terms of their environmental advantages (we will need input from WP4).
+In this regards, the different nature of different environmental advantages should be made clear: if they are about energy consumption (and emissions) they can be seen as a mixed private-public good with a component of private benefit accruing to the fisher (saving energy) and the society (saving emissions); in the case of lower impact on the sea bed the benefit is more of the public good kind with no (direct) benefit to the fisher, which is quite different.

 Two important points about the cost-benefit analysis: